me2beats/godot-tips-and-tricks/README.md

   - use English
   - make it short and clear
   - don't repeat existing tips/tricks
-  - do not create several loosely related tips in one issue / post (like the trick I learned today).
-Instead, create some tips.
+  - do not create several loosely related tips in one issue / poster (like "all tricks I learned today").
+Instead, create several tips.
 Also you can link other tips (like "see also ")
   - on the other hand, if the problem has several similar solutions, it is recommended to describe / list them in one poster.
   - it is also recommended to create 1 poster if it solves several different problems, instead of duplicating the same solution for several problems in different posters.
 Just list these problems in one issue.
   - attach images and videos if it makes the tip/trick clearer